-- A reference to your listing in the IRS's most recent list of tax-exempt organizations - A copy of a current tax exemption certificate from the IRS - A letter from your state's tax department, attorney general, or another appropriate state official saying that your group is a nonprofit and that none of your net earnings go to private shareholders or others - A certified copy of your certificate of incorporation or similar document.
+- A reference to your listing in the Internal Revenue Services' (IRS) most recent list of tax-exempt organizations - · A copy of a current tax exemption certificate from the IRS - A letter from your state's tax department, Attorney General, or another appropriate state official saying that your group is a nonprofit, and that none of your net earnings go to private shareholders or others - A certified copy of your certificate of incorporation or similar document.
 This document must show that your group is a nonprofit - Any of the above for a parent organization.
 Also, include a statement signed by an official of the parent group that your organization is a nonprofit affiliate